PeterShinners/comp/design/type.md

 - **Semantic units**: Units provide meaning and safety for primitive values
 - **Closed type system**: Only built-in scalar types, ensuring consistency

 These principles create a type system that is both simple and powerful.
 The three scalar types provide everything needed for real-world programming while avoiding the complexity and pitfalls of elaborate type hierarchies or automatic conversions.
+For information about how these types work with shape validation and morphing, see [Shapes, Units, and Type System](shape.md).